-USF is honored to recognize Janice Mirikitani, San Francisco Poet Laureate and Co-Founding President of the Glide Foundation, as the institution’s second Diversity Scholar Visiting Professor for Fall 2014.
+USF is honored to recognize Janice Mirikitani, San Francisco Poet Laureate and Co-Founding President of the Glide Foundation, as the institution’s second Diversity Scholar and Visiting Professor for Fall 2014.
 Mirikitani’s undergraduate course Poetry and Poverty: Transformation from Dust will explore the issues of poverty and oppression through the use of poetry, personal narrative, and direct community engagement with San Francisco’s Tenderloin neighborhood.

-In 2012, the Office of Diversity Engagement & Community Outreach established and institutionalized a program that brings a nationally recognized diversity leader and "living legend" to the campus community.
+In 2012, the Office of Diversity Engagement and Community Outreach established and institutionalized a program that brings a nationally recognized diversity leader and "living legend" to the campus community.
 In 2012, USF awarded the inaugural professorship to distinguished civil rights leader Clarence B. Jones, who served as advisor, speechwriter and lawyer to Rev. Martin Luther King Jr. Dr. Jones will continue to serve the university community as a diversity scholar through the academic year 14-15, and is currently teaching and undergraduate course From Slavery to Obama within the Politics Department of the College of Arts and Sciences.

 Guiding Tenets for